barun-saha/kodeagent/README.md

 KodeAgent adheres to the **Unix Philosophy**: do one thing well and integrate seamlessly.

 Use KodeAgent because it offers:
-- **Stateless and Scalable:** Designed to be stateless with zero overhead, making it perfect for serverless and high-throughput microservices where you manage the state.
+- **Memoryless and Scalable:** Designed to be memoryless with zero overhead, making it perfect for serverless and high-throughput microservices (ephemeral-task agents).
 - **ReAct & CodeAct:** KodeAgent supports both ReAct and CodeAct agent paradigms out-of-the-box, enabling agents to reason and act using tools or by generating and executing code.
 - **LLM Agnostic:** Built on LiteLLM, KodeAgent easily swaps between models, such as Gemini and OpenAI, without requiring any changes to the core agent logic.
 - **Lightweight Foundation:** At only ~2,000 lines of pure Python and just a few dependencies, KodeAgent provides the agent primitives without any of the architectural bloat found in some frameworks.